calclavia/rl/README.md

-# Async Advantage Actor Critic
+# Reinforcement Learning Agents
-Simple A3C reinforcement learning agent implemented using Tensorflow, Keras and OpenAI Gym.
+This repository aims to contain the latest reinforcement learning algorithms implemented using Tensorflow, Keras and OpenAI Gym.

+Currently, A3C has been implemented.

 Based on:
 - https://github.com/sherjilozair/dqn